Imagining a New America

 Ms. Tippett: [laughs] I know.
 I know.
 You have to forget about the other two.

-Mr. Coates: Because what I have to say is so powerful that it requires three — evidently, three microphones. [laughs]
+Mr. Coates: Because what I have to say is so powerful that it requires, evidently, three microphones. [laughs]

 Mr. Coates: Well, the first thing I think about is an absence of it, because the African-American community — obviously, the black church is so important.
-And it was important for my cousins, and it was important for my grandmother; and it was so absent in my house.
+It was important for my cousins, and it was important for my grandmother.
+And it was so absent in my house.
 This is probably not the way to think about spirituality, but as a child, what I understood is that people got gifts on Christmas, and I did not.
-And so there was this absence: “OK, these people are religious; I’m not.”
+So there was this absence: “OK, these people are religious; I’m not.”

 Ms. Tippett: It’s a great question, isn’t it?